Video and Audio of FCWSRC Events

 Fiction Versus Fact: How Alice Walker and Nick Mwaluko Author the End of Female Genital Mutilation Public Talk by Tobe Levin and Nick Mwaluko (11/19/13)

 What is a Sex Museum?
-Bodies of Knowledge in Marginal Institutions Public Colloquium with Research Associate Katherine Sender (11/14/13)
+Bodies of Knowledge in Marginal Institutions Public Talk by Research Associate Katherine Sender (11/14/13)

 This presentation looks at how institutions that display explicitly erotic materials challenge conventional ways that museums construct knowledge and engage audiences.
 In contrast to a conventionally masculine, rational, detached mode of engagement, sex museums encourage participation, engage with the body, are frankly entertaining, and thus recall nineteenth-century approaches to exhibition.
 They still, however, privilege heterosexuality, normative gender, and racial othering through their displays.

-Female Spanish Noir and Detective Fiction: From 1990s to the Present Public Colloquium with Research Associate Eva Paris-Huesca (11/7/13)
+Female Spanish Noir and Detective Fiction: From 1990s to the Present Public Talk by Research Associate Eva Paris-Huesca (11/7/13)

-Writing on the Margins in Post-Colonial Zimbabwe Public Talk with Award-Winning Journalist Edna Machirori Discussant, Fungai Machirori (11/5/13)
+Writing on the Margins in Post-Colonial Zimbabwe Public Talk by Award-Winning Journalist Edna Machirori Discussant, Fungai Machirori (11/5/13)

 Edna Machirori is a freelance journalist and columnist for The Daily News in Zimbabwe.
 As one of the first women in Zimbabwean media and as the first black female editor of a newspaper in Zimbabwe, Machirori represents unprecedented achievement for women finding their place in a post-colonial landscape.
 Machirori was awarded the International Women's Media Foundation (IWMF) Lifetime Achievement Award for 2013.